 2199 South 300 East – Sometime In The ’70s

 From Penny Avenue, I moved into this grand old house at 2199 South 300 East.
 They painted the building a darker green in those days.
 My apartment was on the ground floor on the left side of the house.
 I remember that I paid $99.00 a month for rent, and that included all utilities.

 I worked at John Evans Company and another employee would stop and pick me up for work every day.
 It was a grand old apartment, not too big, but I loved it.
 It is one place I wish I would have stayed at longer.

 I remember there was a chocolate factory down the street a little way, and I could often smell the aroma of chocolate in the air.

 I lived at Day’s Murray Music

-From my 300 East apartment, I was persuaded by my friend Chris Wood to move into an apartment in Day’s Murray Music.
-It was a one-bedroom apartment, and it was quite large.
+From my 300 East apartment, my friend Chris Wood persuaded me to move into an apartment in Day’s Murray Music.
+It was a one-bedroom apartment, and it was large.
 There were two or three other apartments in the building, and they were all occupied by my friends.
 All tenants had good times.

-I’m not sure where I lived after that, I think it was a house on 3300 South just below 1300 East.
-I’ll have to think about that for a while.
+I’m not sure where I lived after that.
+I think it was a house on 3300 South just below 1300 East.
+I must think about that for a while.
 I may have the order of events mixed up, I may have lived in the house on 3300 south before I moved into the house on “G” street, but I don’t think so.
 I know I moved from Penny Avenue to 300 East, and I may have gone from 300 East to the house on 3300 South, I’m not sure.
 Very confusing.